+Abstract.
 Next generation wireless communications system will be required to support the seamless delivery of voice, video and data with high quality.
-Delivering hard Quality of Service (QOS) guarantees in the wireless domain is complex due to large-scale mobility requirements, limited radio resources and fluctuating network conditions.
-To address this challenge we are developing a QOS-aware middleware platform called mobiware which contains the complexity of supporting multimedia applications operating over wireline and wireless ATM networks.
-Mobiware is a software middleware platform based on xbind and CORBA technology that is designed to operate between the application and radio-link layers of future wireless media systems.
+Delivering hard Quality of Service (QOS) assurances in the wireless domain is complex due to large-scale mobility requirements, limited radio resources and fluctuating network conditions.
+To address this challenge we are developing mobiware, a QOS-aware middleware platform that contains the complexity of supporting multimedia applications operating over wireless and mobile networks.
+Mobiware is a highly programmable software platform based on the latest distributed systems technology (viz.
+CORBA and Java).
+It is designed to operate between the application and radio-link layers of next generation wireless and mobile systems.
 Mobiware provides value-added QOS support by allowing mobile multimedia applications to operate transparently during handoff and periods of persistent QOS fluctuation.

-Keywords

-Middleware, mobile communications, adaptive algorithms, active transport, QOS
+Keywords: middleware, mobile communications, adaptive algorithms, active transport, QOS